-- Are based on prices we sourced from 26 cavity wall installers in December 2021.
+- Based on prices I sourced from 24 cavity wall installers that gave me prices in January 2023.

-- Are for EPS beads – one of the most popular types of cavity wall insulation.
+- For EPS beads – one of the most popular types of cavity wall insulation.

 - Exclude government or energy supplier discounts.

-- Include VAT if it was charged by the installer.
+- Includes VAT if it was charged by the installer.

-As the figures below are an average of the prices given to us, we believe they’re an excellent guide to the going rate for cavity wall insulation in the UK:
+As the figures below are an average of the prices given to me when I gathered quotes, I believe they’re an excellent guide to the going rate for cavity wall insulation in the UK:

 Cavity Wall Insulation Price Per Square Metre